rizwan-ai/.NET_Concepts/README.md

 # .NET
 Free.
 Cross-platform.
 Open source.
-Any developer, any app, any platform
+Any developer, any app, any platform.